 Health Professional Education

 City of Hope’s Division of Nursing Research and Education conducts interdisciplinary research organized around the quality of life and symptom management of oncology patients.
-Studies conducted in the department extend across the trajectory of disease, from diagnosis and treatment to survivorship and end-of-life care and involve physicians, nurses, social workers, psychologists and chaplains.
-The findings of this research are disseminated through multiple courses offered throughout the year to health professionals from across the country.
+Studies conducted in the department extend across the trajectory of disease, from diagnosis and treatment to survivorship and end-of-life care, involving physicians, nurses, social workers, psychologists and chaplains.
+The findings of this research are disseminated through multiple courses offered throughout the year, open to health professionals nationwide.

 The Cancer Genetics Career Development Program is a mentored faculty position focused on cancer genetics and cancer prevention control research.
 A rigorous, two-year program encompassing both didactic training and clinical experience, its goal is to create leaders in clinical cancer genetics research.